dsambrano/good_coding_practices/_posts/series/cli/2022-10-05-terminal-customization.md

 ## Further Exploration

 As you can imagine, you can go absolutely wide with customizing every last bit of your terminal, especially if you choose a terminal that has a config file.
 This post really just scratched the surface and if you want to get more into customization, you should check out the reddit thread [r/unixporn][unixporn].
 The name sounds a bit odd, but you don't have to worry, its generally quite safe, its just people showing off how cool their unix based systems look after they have done all their customizations.
 They often leave config files, so they can be replicated!
 I do want to note that most will be using linux because you have way more customization options, which is a big selling point.
 But there are a few ones for MacOS, so its not all doom and gloom for the apples fans.
-Below are a few examples of what you can find on [r/unixporn][unixporn]:
+Below are a few examples of what you can find on [r/unixporn][unixporn] (the last one in particular is pretty cool because they even customized their spotify colors to match their overall aesthetic):

+![Cute and Bubbly Theme][bubbly-theme]
 ![Darth Vader Theme][vader]
-!
+![Edgey Gaming Theme][edgy-theme]
+![Purple Theme with Custom Spotify Client][purple-spotify]

+You might notice that they typically have the apps in this tiled like format.
+I will throw one final plug, in that they did not do that by hand.
+Instead they used whats called a tiling window manager to organize all their open apps into nice little tiles.
+Tiling window managers are amazing for looks, and offer a huge boost to productivity as well.
+So stay tuned for a future post about them and how to set them up.

 [customization]: #customization
 [settings]: #general-customization